Installing RetroFoam into Exterior Walls with Different Siding Types

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the Mitten.
+RetroFoam of Michigan has more than 17 years of experience insulating exterior walls in existing homes across the Mitten.
 With this experience comes our ability to insulate your exterior walls and leaving your home not only more comfortable but also looking like we were never there.

-Our process to insulate your walls is quick, simple, and in most cases can be done in just one day.
+Our process of adding insulation to existing walls is quick, simple, and in most cases can be done in just one day.

 The type of siding you have can change the installation process by varying degrees from the technique used to the amount of time it takes to complete the job.